 Water will not hurt Polar Mesh, and your seat is designed to allow water to drain through the mesh layer, off the waterproofing barrier and onto the ground.
 The fibers are 100% polyester and cannot absorb water.
 Since we include a water proofing barrier in our design the foam cores can never get wet - unlike other after market seats that have needle holes and allow water in and turn your seat into a sponge!
 To dry your seat after a rainstorm or washing, simply blot the surface with a clean towel or let it sit in the sun for a few minutes.

-About 5 to 10 hours maximum as the layers "bed in".
+No break in is required for a correctly built seat.
 You'll immediately feel the seat adjust and conform after sitting on it for about 30 seconds.
 Initially the seat will feel very firm compared to what you're used to sitting on.
 This firmness is added support that is needed to enhance long term comfort.
-Your seat adjusts every time you (or someone else) sits on it.
+Your seat adjusts every time you sit on it.
 During long rides you'll notice that you won't twitch or move around every 5 minutes like you did on your old seat in an attempt to get comfortable.